chef/automate/components/automate-chef-io/README.md

   // Types of food the dog is normally fed. repeated Food typical_foods = 3;
 }
-// Stats on the statuses of nodes matching the filters. message ProfileCounts {
+// A type of food eaten by a Dog message Food {
   // The food's name.
   string name = 1;
   // Serving size in ounces.